karollynecosta/aws_solutions_architect-associate/README.md

 	Is resilient within a single AZ
 	Must create multiple NAT Gateway in multiple AZ for fault-tolerance There is no cross-AZ failover needed because if an AZ goes down it doesn't need NAT

+You can use a network address translation NAT gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.
 ```

 DNS Resolution in VPC